-The Charter further provides that the Issuer may purchase, for a period of 90 days during the time the Excess Shares are held in trust, all or any portion of the Excess Shares at the lesser of the price paid for the stock by the purported transferee (or if no consideration was paid, fair market value at the time of such transaction) or the market price of such shares as determined in accordance with the Charter.
-The 90-day period begins on the date of the prohibited transfer if the purported transferee gives notice to the Board of Directors of the transfer or, if no such notice is given, the date the Board of Directors determines in good faith that a prohibited transfer has been made.
+The Articles further provide that the Issuer may purchase, for a period of 90 days during the time the Excess Shares are held in trust, all or any portion of the Excess Shares at the lesser of the price paid for the capital stock by the purported transferee (or if no consideration was paid, fair market value at the time of such transaction) or the market price of such shares as determined in accordance with the Articles.
+The 90-day period begins on the date of the prohibited transfer if the purported transferee gives notice to the Board of Directors of the transfer or, if no such notice is given, the date the Board of Directors determines that a prohibited transfer has been made.

-The foregoing provisions of the Charter will not be automatically removed even if the REIT provisions of the Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
-Amendments to the Charter requires the affirmative vote of at least $66^2/3\%$ of the shares entitled to vote.
+The aforementioned provisions of the Articles will not be automatically removed even if the REIT provisions of the Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
+Amendments to the Articles require the affirmative vote of at least 66-2/3% of the shares entitled to vote.
 In addition to preserving the Issuer's status as a REIT, the Ownership Limit may have the effect of precluding an acquisition of control of the Issuer without the approval of the Board of Directors.

-All certificates representing shares of Common Stock and Preferred Stock bear a legend referring to the restrictions described above.
+All certificates representing shares of Common Stock bear a legend referring to the restrictions described above.

-All persons who own, directly or by virtue of the attribution provisions of the Code, more than 5% of the outstanding capital stock must file an affidavit with the Issuer containing the information specified in the Charter within 30 days after January 1 of each year.
-In addition, certain significant stockholders shall upon demand be required to disclose to the Issuer in writing such information with respect to the direct, indirect and constructive ownership of shares as the Board of

-Directors deems necessary to comply with the provisions of the Code applicable to a REIT or to comply with the requirements of any taxing authority or governmental agency or to determine any such compliance.
+All persons who own, directly or by virtue of the attribution provisions of the Code, more than 5% of the outstanding capital stock must file an affidavit with the Issuer containing the information specified in the Articles within 30 days after January 1 of each year.
+In addition, certain significant stockholders shall upon demand be required to disclose to the Issuer in writing such information with respect to the direct, indirect and constructive ownership of shares as the Board of Directors deems necessary to comply with the provisions of the Code applicable to a REIT or to comply with the requirements of any taxing authority or governmental agency or to determine any such compliance.